StarCat8/Star_Abundances/README.md

 It is probably more sensible to drop the random search part until we can be sure we're near the global minimum.
 This way one can allow for more seeds, say, 12 seeds to run separately and only when one gets comfortably close to the global minimum (ie M<1/0.5) redirect all the cores to a random-ish search in the global minimum neighborhood.
 This would help in avoiding getting stuck in local minima.

+From the sbundance1.45 version (10-02-25) it is possible to fix the atmospheric parameter for the search.
+This has no substantial advantages from a computational standpoint (yes the implementation is quite raw but nonetheless the philosopy of the search through a 3x3 matrix inversion instead of a 4x4 matrix wouldn't make a noticeable difference in anycase, considering that most of the time is still spent in radiative transport calculations performed by abundance).

 On a cold rainy night..
 ----